sourcetoad/enhanced-resources/README.md

 ExampleResource::make($resource)->format('alternative');
 ```

-#### Collections

-Collections pass the format down to each of the collected resources as long as the collection collects EnhancedResources.

 ### Base Enhancements

 EnhancedResources comes with a small set of core enhancements: `append`, `call`, `except`, `only`, and `replace`.